Quinoa Tabbouleh

 Quinoa tabbouleh in a serving bowl topped with fresh lemon slices and fresh herbs.

-Ingredients Needed for Quinoa Tabbouleh
+Ingredients Needed

 • quinoa – this is the base of the recipe and you can use any type of quinoa you like from white, black, red to tri-color.
 Any variety will work for this recipe.

 • cherry tomatoes – these little guys add such great flavor to the salad.
+Grape tomatoes will also work!

 Notes & Substitutions

-Mix-ins â€“ Feel free to switch up your mix-ins for this tabbouleh… I often do!
-Sometimes I change up the veggies based on what I have on hand and add extra herbs like fresh dill (so good!).
+• Mix-ins: Feel free to switch up your mix-ins for this tabbouleh… I often do!
+Sometimes I change up the veggies based on what I have on hand (I love adding green onions) and add extra herbs like fresh dill (so good!).
 Feel free to get creative and make this your own!

-Avocado – Want to add a little creaminess and healthy fats to your tabbouleh?
+• Avocado: Want to add a little creaminess and healthy fats to your tabbouleh?
 Add in some chopped avocado!

 Quinoa tabbouleh in a serving bowl with serving spoons topped with fresh lemon slices and fresh herbs.

 This is actually a super versatile dish!
-Traditionally, it is served with hummus, pita and falafel.
+Traditionally, it is served with hummus, pita bread and falafel.
 I also love adding chickpeas or black beans and eating on it’s own for a light meal.
 I’ve also served it as more of a finger food with pita chips at a get-together and it was a hit!

 Prepping and Storing Quinoa Tabbouleh